This is a fun to knit, free knitting pattern for a chunky headband.

-You need 3 different coloured yarns to make this headband.
+You need 3 different coloured yarns in chunky thickness to make this headband.
 One of the yarns chosen here was self striping – this makes the end result even more colourful than if plain yarn had been selected.

 To make this headband, choose bulky yarn that is suitable for needles between 6 and 8mm needles.
 This is a great stash buster knitting pattern.